globalsmile/Optimizing-Inventory-Management/README.md

 The goal of this sales management analysis is to create an executive sales report for sales managers.

-Essentially, we want to focus it on how much we have sold of what products, to which clients and how it has been over time
+Essentially, The focus is on how much have been sold of what products, to which clients and how it has been over time

 ---